89luca89/distrobox/docs/usage/distrobox-assemble.md

 **distrobox assemble**

-	--file:			path to the distrobox manifest/ini file --name/-n:		run against a single entry in the manifest/ini file --replace/-R:		replace already existing distroboxes with matching names --dry-run/-d:		only print the container manager command generated
+	--file:			path or URL to the distrobox manifest/ini file --name/-n:		run against a single entry in the manifest/ini file --replace/-R:		replace already existing distroboxes with matching names --dry-run/-d:		only print the container manager command generated